wpsmith/simple-twitter-connect/readme.txt

 == Upgrade Notice ==

+= 0.5 =
+Automatic Tweeting on Post Publishing added.
+Supports posting to alternate Twitter accounts than your own.
+VERY beta.

 == Changelog ==

 = 0.5 =
 * Comments plugin is a bit smarter now.
 Settings page fixed, and the "Send to Twitter" can be disabled.
-Disabling also prevents the google ajax libraries from loading in order to get location of the user.
+Disabling also prevents the google ajax libraries from loading (they are used to get location of the user for location info in tweets).
+* Tweetmeme script now using HTML comments, so as not to show up tweetmeme settings in strange places (feeds, FB Share, etc).
+* Automatic Tweeting on Post Publishing added.
+Supports posting to alternate Twitter accounts.
+Manual publishing coming soon.

 = 0.4 =
 * Warning about shortlinks.